Crazy Vegan Kitchen

 How do you serve rice paper rolls so they don’t stick?

-To prevent rice paper rolls from sticking while serving, keep them covered with a damp paper towel or plastic wrap, and use a dry plate or container and a non-stick surface to place the rolls.
+To prevent them from sticking while serving, keep them covered with a damp paper towel or plastic wrap, and use a dry plate or container and a non-stick surface to place the rolls.

 Can you make rice paper rolls the night before?